 IVF is a procedure where mature eggs are collected from the ovaries and fertilized with sperm in the lab.
 The resulting fertilized eggs (embryos) are transferred into the uterus where implantation can occur.

 The following is a brief description of steps involved in an IVF cycle:

 OVARIAN STIMULATION AND MONITORING

-Troché Fertility Centers’ success rates depend upon the number of eggs to be fertilized and/or embryos available for transfer.
+Troché Fertility part of Advanced Fertility Cares’ success rates depend upon the number of eggs to be fertilized and/or embryos available for transfer.
 Additionally, the egg retrieval must be carefully timed to retrieve mature eggs.
 To accomplish these two goals, ovarian stimulating medications and careful monitoring are employed.

 Before the stimulation begins, birth control pills are used to quiet the ovaries.
 An ultrasound exam and blood (estradiol) test confirms this and the woman begins the fertility medications according to a schedule provided by TFC.
 The medications (Follistim, Gonal-F and/or Menopur) are injected subcutaneously (SubQ) daily to stimulate multiple follicles to grow.
 A follicle is a fluid-filled sac in which an egg can develop.
 Another medication (Ganirelix or Cetrotide) is added to help prevent premature ovulation (release) of the eggs.

 The eggs are microscopic and can’t be seen directly, therefore we track their development by measuring the size and number of follicles and measuring the level of hormone (estradiol) produced by the follicles.
 Together the measurements of follicle sizes and blood tests indicate when the follicles are likely to contain a fully developed egg.
 When the follicles are ready a medication (hCG and/or Lupron) is taken to cause the final maturation of the eggs prior to retrieval.